Retirees are Reconsidering How to Use Their Home and Home Equity in This Uncertain Economy

 Reverse mortgages have become popularized by television commercials anchored by celebrities.
 To some, they may seem too good to be true.
 But reverse mortgages are not all Hollywood glitz and glamour.
 They are a way for homeowners, now as young as 55 or older, to convert the equity in their homes into spendable cash.
 Though…

-For adult children who inherit their parents’ housing assets with FHA (Federal Housing Administration)-insured reverse mortgages, it can feel overwhelming.
-The impulse is often to find out how to get out of any mortgage debts immediately; it is hard to deal with our loved ones debt, especially while grieving.
-To answer the most common questions…
+Paying off a reverse mortgage is inevitable- at some point, the loan will need to be paid back.
+For adult children or heirs who inherit their parents’ housing assets with FHA (Federal Housing Administration)-insured HECM reverse mortgages, it can feel overwhelming.
+The impulse is often to find out how to get out of any mortgage…

 Read MoreHistory of Reverse Mortgages in America

-HECM (Home Equity Conversion Mortgages) or Reverse Mortgages as they are known, were formally established in the late 1980s by the federal government’s Department of Housing and Urban Development (HUD) after lobbying efforts pushed for seniors to be able to cash in on their home without having to sell.
-As homeownership and the American Dream…
+The history of reverse mortgages in America starts with the HECM (Home Equity Conversion Mortgages) as they are known, which were formally established in the late 1980s by the federal government’s Department of Housing and Urban Development (HUD) after lobbying efforts pushed for seniors to be able to cash in on their home without having…

 Read More